Support us

 During her walk many people asked her if she was raising money for charity and expressed a wish to make a donation.
 Having given this much thought she very kindly decided to raise funds for us.
 We were over the moon and very grateful.
 Thank you, Maddie, you really do ‘Rock’.

-We are also very grateful for the support of the following organisations:
+We are very grateful for the support of the following organisations: